 While it isn't a single government loan, it can unlock a combination of grants, down payment assistance, and favorable mortgage options that many buyers don't realize are available.

-In Florida, the real advantage comes from understanding how Nurse Next Door can work alongside programs like FHA financing or Florida Hometown Heroes—when eligibility, county limits, and funding rules align.
+In Florida, the real advantage comes from understanding how Nurse Next Door can work alongside programs like FHA financing or Florida Hometown Heroes — when eligibility, county limits, and funding rules align.
+Nurses also qualify for the Florida Hometown Heroes job eligibility list, and may benefit from the Good Neighbor Next Door Program if purchasing in a HUD revitalization area.

 With the right strategy, homeownership in Florida can move from a long-term goal to a near-term reality.